It’s hard to see your dog in pain. When their tail droops, so does yours - metaphorically speaking of course!

 Hip Dysplasia: This is a genetic disorder that can create hip problems in dogs, causing joints to grow or move in an irregular fashion.
 It’s not something your dog can “get,” it’s something they are born with .
 Although the signs and symptoms may not become evident until later in their life.
 Even though it’s genetic, hip dysplasia can be worsened or triggered by environmental factors like poor nutrition or an injury.

 Post-Surgery Recovery: Dogs, just like humans, may need some extra support as they heal from a recent surgery.
-Rimadyl and other NSAIDs are often prescribed to help reduce the short-term pain and inflammation that usually accompanies a surgery.
-Once your dog is fully recovered from surgery, your vet will most likely take them off of Rimadyl.
+Rimadyl and other NSAIDs are often prescribed to help reduce post-operative pain and the short-term pain and inflammation that usually accompanies a surgery.
+Once your dog is fully recovered from surgery and no longer experiencing post-surgical pain, your vet will most likely take them off of Rimadyl.

 Typical Doses of Rimadyl for Dogs